In this article:

 Link a corporate bank account

-You can link a corporate bank account (chequing or savings) to your Wealthsimple profile to fund and make withdrawals from your corporate account.
+You can link a corporate bank account (chequing or save) to your Wealthsimple profile to fund and make withdrawals from your corporate account.
 Learn more about linking a corporate bank account, including what information you need to provide.

 Transfer a corporate investment account to Wealthsimple

 You can also transfer a brokerage account to Wealthsimple to fund your Corporate account.
-Learn more about transferring an account to Wealthsimple.

 Frequently asked questions